 If you’re worried that your child may have ARFID or is displaying signs and symptoms of ARFID, calling on help from clinical professionals is the best way to find the support you both need.
 Treatment centers like Aster Springs provide expertise and support through treatment programs designed with the patient in mind.
 Comprehensive treatments like cognitive behavioral therapy (CBT) and exposure and response prevention therapy (ERP) are designed to provide a safe and comfortable recovery environment.

-If someone you love is displaying signs of ARFID, fill out our contact form today or call Aster Springs at 804-415-7603 for more information on our treatment programs and how they’re designed to support eating disorder recovery.
+If someone you love is displaying signs of ARFID, find the location nearest you for more information on our treatment programs and how they’re designed to support eating disorder recovery.